ErisVentures/tensorflow-binaries/README.md

 # To build a native binary with maximum optimizations.
 ./configure # Use all defaults bazel build --config=monolithic --config=opt //tensorflow/tools/lib_package:libtensorflow
 cp -R ./bazel-bin/tensorflow/ ../march-native

 # To build again but with narrower optimizations (no AVX).
+# See https://gcc.gnu.org/onlinedocs/gcc/x86-Options.html for full list of CPU arch targets.
 bazel clean
 ./configure # When asked for opt flags don't use `-march=native`, use `-march=core2`. bazel build --config=monolithic --config=opt //tensorflow/tools/lib_package:libtensorflow